dyaghas/to-do-app/README.md

 ## General info

-Android application that allows the creation of a to-do list, helping the user in his daily life.
+Android application that allows the creation of a to-do list.

 Obs: the app is still in development, because of that, it is possible that some tools where not implemented or are not working properly.